Elon Musk's Boring Company set to unveil its first Los Angeles-area tunnel

 Boring's website describes a system of passenger- and automobile-carrying "skates" that can zip through the tunnels by way of electric power once they are lowered underground from street level.

-Musk, best known as head of the Tesla Inc electric car manufacturer and energy company, launched his foray into public transit after complaining in December 2016 that L.A.'s traffic was "driving me nuts," promising then to "build a boring machine and just start digging."
+Musk, best known as head of the Tesla Inc electric car manufacturer and energy company, launched his foray into public transit after complaining in December 2016 that Los Angeles traffic was "driving me nuts," promising then to "build a boring machine and just start digging".

-In May, the company gave the world a preview of the first tunnel, posting a fast-forward video of the interior shot by a camera traveling the length of the cylindrical passageway, which measures about 12 feet (3.7 m) in diameter.
+In May, the company gave the world a preview of the first tunnel, posting a fast-forward video of the interior shot by a camera traveling the length of the cylindrical passageway, which measures about 3.7m in diameter.

 It remained doubtful, however, whether permits Musk received to dig what was then billed as an experimental tunnel would allow the public inside.